 At the time of hire, all assistant teachers must be enrolled in a program to complete the CDA or AA early childhood education degree process within two years.
+At the time of hire, all family advocates without a degree must obtain their family development credential (FDC) within 18 months.
 Other employees who wish to complete their CDA credential or other credential through KCI's training program must have completed their introductory period with KCI prior to starting the program, or they will need approval from Management.

-If an employee leaves KCI within 1 (one) year of completion of the training or receipt of the CDA Credential for which KCI paid the cost, the employee may be required to reimburse KCI for costs associated with the credential.
+If an employee leaves KCI within 1 (one) year of completion of the training or receipt of the CDA or FDC Credential for which KCI paid the cost, the employee may be required to reimburse KCI for costs associated with the credential.
 Employees acknowledge this policy by signing a CDA Agreement Form.